Jan Werner Danielsen: Personal life

-Jan Werner's sexual orientation was throughout his career the subject of much talk and many rumors.
+Throughout his career, Jan Werner's sexual orientation was the subject of much talk and many rumors.
 Jan Werner never gave a clear answer when reporters asked about this.
 But in the book published in 2007, Werner's father Thor Egil Danielsen says that Jan Werner was not bisexual, gay or heterosexual.
 "Werner's unresolved sexual orientation characterized his life.
 It was problematic for him.
 He never took any final choice between women and men, simply because he could not.
 It was the truth, that the press was always looking for.
 He told us that it had nothing to do with gender, but that he fell in love with people," writes his father in the book.

 Death

 On 28 September 2006, Danielsen's friend and manager Febe Rognstad found him dead in his Oslo flat.
 The news caused an outpouring of grief in the Norwegian entertainment industry.
-His family denied rumours about his death being the result of a suicide.
+His family denied rumors about his death being the result of a suicide.
 At the time he had recently finished a new album, Stronger, which, in accordance with the wishes of his family, was released as planned.
 It went on to become a huge success, selling 63,000 copies in its opening week alone, reaching number one in the Norwegian chart "VG-lista".

 At his funeral the church was packed with colleagues and celebrities, the highlight being his former duet partner Elisabeth Andreassen performing "You Raise Me Up" together with a recording of Danielsen's voice, accompanied by the song's composer Rolf Løvland on piano.
 The mourners responded with a standing ovation.
-He was later buried in Sand Church in Nord-Odal.
+He was buried in Sand Church in Nord-Odal.
 The family wanted to have the memory ceremony in Oslo because Sand church is not large enough to accommodate all who wanted to show the deceased artist one last honor.

 The result of the autopsy was finally ready in early January 2007.
 It appears that Danielsen's death was caused by heart failure, most likely as a result of an inflammation of the bronchi of the lungs, combined with physical fatigue after a period with too much work.

 Releases after his death

 In November 2006, the controversial biography of Jan Werner Danielsen – "Just Werner" penned by his father, Thor-Egil Danielsen was released.
 Christmas 2007, his family released, in cooperation with Salvation Army, the Christmas album Eg Veit I Himmerik Ei Borg with previously unreleased live-recordings from various concerts and TV appearances.

 On 22 November 2010, the double-album One More Time – The Very Best Of, with several new and unknown recording came out.
 These recordings were found by Jan Werner's family after his death and released in cooperation with Universal Music.
 This album was received very well among both critics and audiences.